civilservicelgbt/civilservicelgbt.github.io/_events/2025-01-22-civil-service-lgbt-network-at-liverpool-pride-2025-save-the-date.md

   - pride-2025
   - north-west
 ---
+*U﻿PADETD 5 JUNE 20225*

+L﻿CR Pride Foundation have taken the difficult decision to cancel this years parade and festival.
+There will still be lots going on in the city and the CS LGBT+ Network will still honour the occasion in some way.
+As of the above date the team are working hard to formulate a suitable plan.
+Please sign up to be kept in the loop.

+\-﻿--

 *P﻿lease note that the start time of this event is currently showing as 1200 - this will be adjusted when plans for the day are finalised.
 It will be noted here when details are final.*

 The Civil Service LGBT+ Network are planning to attend Pride celebrations at this location.
 Details for the day will be confirmed here closer to the time.